PopovEvgeniy/cryptstudio/cryptstudio_1.0.6/readme.txt

 Program description

 This program is a graphic shell for BLACK ICE.
-Put the executable file of BLACK ICE to the CRYPT STUDIO directory before the first start.
+Put the executable file of BLACK ICE in the CRYPT STUDIO directory before the first start.

 License